Hypnos (album)

 Hypnos is the debut album by American singer and songwriter Ravyn Lenae.
 It was released on May 20, 2022, through Atlantic Records.
 The album includes guest appearances and production from Monte Booker, Steve Lacy, Kaytranada, Fousheé, Mereba, Smino, Sango, Luke Titus, IAmNobodi, Phoelix and Teo Halm.
 The artwork of the album was shot by Quil Lemons.

 Background

-The album was recorded over a four-year period during which Washington relocated to Los Angeles following the COVID-19 pandemic.
+The album was recorded over a four-year period during which Lenae relocated to Los Angeles following the COVID-19 pandemic.

 Musical style

 Hypnos is primarily an alternative R&B record with elements of dance music, R&B, house music, soul music, and Afrobeat.

 Singles and promotion

 On February 1, 2022, the first single, "Skin Tight", featuring Steve Lacy was released alongside the music video.
-On March 18, 2022, Washington released the second single "Light Me Up" with the video.
-On April 19, 2022, Washington released the third single "M.I.A."
-On May 17, 2022, Washington released the fourth and final single "Xtasy" produced by Kaytranada.
+On March 18, 2022, Lenae released the second single "Light Me Up" with the video.
+On April 19, 2022, Lenae released the third single "M.I.A."
+On May 17, 2022, Lenae released the fourth and final single "Xtasy" produced by Kaytranada.
 On September 14, 2022, she released a remix of "Xtasy" featuring Doechii.